-Our advertising business competes in the estimated more than \$162 billion U.S. advertising industry with many other forms of marketing media, including television, radio, print media, internet and outdoor display advertising.
-While cinema advertising represents a small portion of the advertising industry today, we believe it is well positioned to capitalize on the shift of advertising spending away from traditional mass media to more targeted and measurable forms of digital media.
+Our advertising business competes in the estimated \$174 billion U.S. advertising industry with many other forms of marketing media, including television, radio, print media, internet and outdoor display advertising.
+While cinema advertising represents a small portion of the advertising industry today, we believe it is well positioned to capitalize on the shift of advertising spending away from traditional mass media to more targeted and effective forms of digital media.
 As the number of digital media platforms continues to increase, the ability to target narrow consumer demographics and to provide measurable third-party marketing information has become increasingly important.
 We believe that proliferation of digital technology enabling improved data collection may increase advertisers' demand for digital advertising platforms and that cinema advertising is well positioned to benefit from these broad market trends.

 Through the visual quality and impact of the big screen and surround sound, we are able to display high impact advertising impressions to our audiences.
-According to Nielsen IAG Research studies conducted over the course of 2010, in certain instances our cinema advertising generated message recall rates up to four times greater than the same advertising shown on television.
+According to Nielsen IAG Research, various cinema advertising has generated ad recall up to four times greater than the same advertising shown on television.
 Given the scale and technical capabilities of our digital network, we are able to tailor our advertising programs with more flexibility and to a broader audience than other cinema advertising companies, providing a more entertaining consumer experience and a more effective advertising platform for advertisers.
+We also believe that as online and mobile video platforms expand with the proliferation of viewing devices, such as tablets, video programming will become more fragmented and the national reach and high quality presentation of our network will become more valuable to marketers.

-Our advertising business also competes with other providers of cinema advertising, which vary substantially in size, including Screenvision and Unique Screen Media (owned by Cinedigm Digital Cinema Corp.).
-As one of the largest providers of cinema advertising in the U.S., we believe that we are able to generate economies of scale, operating efficiencies and enhanced opportunities for our clients to access a national and local audience as well as allowing us to better compete with television and other national advertising networks.
+Our advertising business also competes with other providers of cinema advertising, which vary substantially in size.
+As the largest provider of cinema advertising in the U.S., we believe that we are able to generate economies of scale, operating efficiencies and enhanced opportunities for our clients to access a national and local audience as well as allowing us to better compete with television and other national advertising networks.